sigasi/sigasi_insights/content/opinion/thesis-winand.md

 Note that this file can still be processed with WaveDrom to generate the documenation.
 The resulting documentation image will be exactly the same with both files.

 ### Running the tool
 When the tool is run, it combines information from the design file and the source file to generate a testbench.
-This testbench is then run using the [vUnit][vunit] framework, which logs important information.
+This testbench is then run using the [VUnit][vunit] framework, which logs important information.
 The output of this process is then used to build a comparison file that will compare the behavior of the design to the expected behavior.
 This file is called the result file.

 ### Output files
 A result file is very similar to the source file.
 It is also a waveJSON formatted file that can be processed by WaveDrom.
 It will show the discrepancies between expected output and simulated output.